Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-10-feature-ranking_methods.md

 | Permutation Importance | Does the model fail without it? |

 No single method provides the complete picture.
 Each technique evaluates feature importance from a different perspective and therefore captures different aspects of the underlying system behavior.
-The strongest feature selection pipelines combine multiple methods into an ensemble ranking framework, leveraging the strengths of each technique while mitigating individual weaknesses.
+The **strongest feature selection pipelines combine multiple methods into an ensemble ranking framework**, leveraging the strengths of each technique while mitigating individual weaknesses.
 Combining multiple methods enables a more robust and reliable identification of influential variables, particularly in complex automotive systems where linear, nonlinear, interaction-based, and redundant relationships often coexist.

 ### Ensemble Score Estimation